Aren’t these Spider Cookies the cutest?? I love simple and I love fun halloween themed treats.

 How to make Spider Cookies

-Now place Your Reese’s Peanut Butter Cups in the middle of the cookie where your divot is.
+To create the spider body, place your Reese’s Peanut Butter Cups in the middle of the cookie where your divot is.
+Make sure to get the peanut butter cup right in the center of each cookie.

-I used the smallest tip on my Wilton cake decorating set.
-Let the melted chocolate dry.
-Enjoy!
+I used the smallest tip on my Wilton cake decorating set to draw the legs with the chocolate frosting / melted chocolate.

 Halloween Treat: Spooky Spider Cookies